Thildi/passiflora-cultivars-search/README.md

 ## Description

-This project is a web application that allows users to search for cultivars of passion flowers.
+This project is a web application that allows users to search for cultivated varieties of passion flowers.
 Users can search by various attributes, including:

 - Cultivar Name
 - Female Parent